shengjie98/CZ2005-OS-Lab-notes/readme.md

 ## TimerInterruptHandler()
 Defined in `threads/system.cc`.
 Calls `interrupt->YieldOnReturn()` which sets the YieldOnReturn flag to be `TRUE` (HONESTLY NO FKING CLUE WHAT THIS IS FOR)

+**edit** this is so that the interrupt behaves as a non preemptive scheduler, and yields the thread after it is done

 ## Interrupt
 Defined in `machine/interrupt.cc`.
 Used in Timer class.